Tourism StoryLAB ®Researching and applying the power of storytelling

 Full-day | In-company | Dutch or English

-An intensive, knowledge and skills master class on the art and science of storytelling and narrative communication; highly focused and with hands-on excercises for:
+A highly focused knowledge and skills master class on the art and science of storytelling and narrative communication by Karin Elgin & Co.lleagues.

-- Developing a master story for your organisation or company.
+- Develop a master/brand story for your organisation, destination or heritage site.

-- Developing a narrative approach for strategy and planning.
+- Adopt a narrative approach to strategy development and planning.

-- Incorporating story in content creation and copywriting.
+- Incorporate story in content creation and copywriting.

 Previously in the LAB